 In the video, I talk a bit about the cardboard cat scratchers as I switch a used-up scratcher with a new cat scratcher box.

 You can also read some quick tips at the end of this post.
 Also, this post contains affiliate links.
 If you use a link and then make a purchase I will receive a commission.

 I forgot to mention sisal rope cat scratchers in the video.
-We have two cat towers where the sisal rope is wrapped around the support legs between each level.
+We have three cat towers where the sisal rope is wrapped around the support legs between each level.

 Cardboard Cat Scratchers